Negarit-Systems/meklit/server/README.md

 - Swagger JSDoc and UI Express for API docs.
 - Bcrypt and JWT for security features.

-Dev tools: TypeScript, ESLint, Jest for testing, TSX for development.
+Dev tools: TypeScript, ESLint, TSX for development.

 ## Prerequisites